RiceDope/Callisto/README.md

         // Now sort in decending order
         test.sort((a, b) -> b.getAge() - a.getAge());

+        // Now do what was needed with descending order

         // These will insert into the wrong position test.append(new Student(13, "d"));